 - Try to see the movie at a time when the theater is not too crowded.
 This way, you can separate yourself from other viewers who may be eating unsafe snacks.

 - Bring a seatcover.
-Not only are Plane Sheets great for when your little one with allergies is traveling, they can do double duty as a movie theater sheet!
+Not only are they great for when your little one with allergies is traveling, they can do double duty as a movie theater sheet!

 - Bring Clorox wipes to clean the arm rests.

 - There is often candy and other snacks dropped in the aisle, so if your child reacts on contact, dress him/her in pants vs. shorts and closed-toe shoes vs. sandals.

 No matter how safe you are, it can be difficult to 100% eliminate the risk for an allergic reaction so be sure to pack your epinephrine auto-injector if a doctor has prescribed one.

 - Bring Your Own Snacks: Although this is no-no most of the time, try calling the movie theater and explaining your situation.
 If they don’t offer any foods safe for your child, they will probably allow you to bring your own.

 - Drive-in Movie Theater: Believe it or not, there are still some of these around!
 The great thing about the Drive-ins is that you can bring your own snacks and seats, plus you can control how far you sit from other people and their snacks.

 - Bring the Movie Theater Home: With features like On-Demand, you can get movies still in theaters right in your home.
 Invite some friends over and prepare some allergy-friendly snacks.

 Have you picked up any tips or precautions for taking a child with food allergies to the movies?

 – Mallory West